gumaerc-testorg/21w.730-5-fall-2007/content/pages/syllabus.md

 *   Andy and Larry Wachowski, _The Matrix_ (film)
 *   Andrea Lunsford, _Easy Writer_ (handbook)

 _Easy Writer_ is your reference for matters of format and correctness.
 It will also provide you with guidelines and instruction on the spirit and mechanics of using and citing sources accurately in your work. **We will use the MLA in-text citation system in this course**.
-(Please see [study materials]({{< baseurl >}}/pages/study-materials) for online guides on MLA documentation.)
+(Please see {{% resource_link 17e834b5-b81b-e72e-4aef-27e7afa66a06 "study materials" %}} for online guides on MLA documentation.)
 It is essential that you also have ready access to a good current college dictionary.

 Workshops
 ---------